List of demons in the Ars Goetia: Earls

-Bifrons (also Bifrovs, Bifröus, Bifronze) is a demon, Earl of Hell, with six legions of demons under his command.
+Bifrons (also Bifrovs, Bifröus, Bifronze) is an Earl of Hell, with 6 legions of demons under his command.
 He teaches sciences and arts, the virtues of the gems and woods, herbs, and changes corpses from their original grave into other places, sometimes putting magic lights on the graves that seem candles.
 He appears as a monster but then changes his shape into that of a man.
-The origin of the name is the Roman god Janus.
+The origin of the name is the Roman god Janus (Ianus Bifrons meaning "Two-faced Janus").